jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

  * First of all, we should check the controlloer and battery whether is fully charged.
  * Second, connect the battery with the robot.
- * Thirdly, press START button to connect with our robot.
+ * Thirdly, press START button on the PS2 controller to connect with our robot.
 If the robot is connected, the servo motors will be fixed.
-   If it is not connected, the indicator red light will flash on the controller.
+If it is not connected, the indicator red light on the PS2 controller will flash on the controller.

   <div align=center><img width="600" height="450" src="https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/18.jpg"/></div><br/>